What is Creatine For Bodybuilding? How Can it Help

 What is Creatine?

-Creatine is an organic compound derived from the combination of three amino acids: arginine, glycine, and methionine.
+Creatine is a natural substance that’s made from three things called amino acids: arginine, glycine, and methionine.

-However, these natural sources may not provide enough creatine to fully exploit its potential benefits in terms of athletic performance and muscle growth.
+However, these natural sources might not provide enough creatine for us to fully take advantage of all its benefits.
+These include better athletic performance and muscle growth.

 How Creatine Works